matcutest/matcutest/README.md

    problem AKIVA, including its objective function, constraints (if any), starting point, etc. Try `help matcutest` in MATLAB or see [`mtools/README.txt`](mtools/README.txt) for more information.

+## Remarks

+MatCUTEst has been used intensively in the testing and development of [PRIMA](https://github.com/libprima/prima).